Update on the SEE-Change Birdscaping Project – Pollinator Hotel and logs

 Back in late 2017 SEE-Change obtained an ACT Environment Grant to create some re-vegetation along Sullivans Creek in O’Connor.
 The SEE-Change project is called Birdscaping #CBR: bringing back birds, butterflies and bees.

 Wildlife corridors are missing in Canberra’s suburbs and many animals such as small birds are absent.
 Canberra has lots of mown grass and scattered mature trees, while attractive, don’t provide many habitat opportunities.
-This sort of landscape favours larger more aggressive birds.
+This sort of landscape favours larger more aggressive birds, like Currawongs, Wattle Birds and Noisy Miners.
 The idea of the project is to reinstate a diverse range of locally occurring native plants that will provide homes for critters.

-SEE-Change has envisioned a vegetation corridor, which stretched along the creek line from David St to MacArthur St. We conducted two community consultations on site in February.
-The community was very supportive of this project and many people expressed a wish to help out on the planting days (thank you!).
+SEE-Change has envisioned a vegetation corridor stretched along the creek line from David St to Macarthur Ave.
+We conducted two community consultations on site in February 2018.
+The community were unanimously supportive and many people expressed a wish to help out on the planting days (thank you!).
 We had hoped to begin planing in Autumn but we had a hitch…

 What was the hitch?

 On 24 and 25 February 2018 Canberra experienced an extremely heavy rainfall event.
-The flooding along Sullivan’s Creek resulted in the proposed re-vegetation areas being inundated and in some cases underwater.
-We have been reassessed the project in view of future potential flood risks and have been in lengthy consultations with the ACT government for many months.
+The flooding along Sullivans Creek resulted in the inundation of the proposed revegetation areas.

-Based on these discussions, we have reviewed the area available for planting.
-We are now refocusing our project on a triangular portion of block 7, section 91 (see rough sketch).
+Based on these discussions, we refocused the project on a triangular portion of block 7, section 91 (see rough sketch).
 This triangle of urban open space of approximately 3000sqm is directly opposite Turner Primary School, on David St O’Connor.

 This area has a good connection to the native vegetation surrounding the David St wetland and the adjacent playground.
-We hope that this is just the first stage of the project and we can arrange some additional plantings to the north, towards MacArthur St.
+We hope that this is just the first stage of the project and we can arrange some additional plantings to the north, towards Macarthur Ave.

 What will happen next?